 How to invest in the Austrian Traded Index

 In that case, investing in the Austrian Traded Index could be the right move for you.
-There are numerous ways to invest in the Austrian Traded Index, and having that much choice can be a little intimidating if you’re just starting out as an investor, so we’re here to guide you through the entire process to help you make an informed decision about how to invest your money.
+There are numerous ways to do so, and having that much choice can be a little intimidating if you’re just starting out, so we’re here to guide you through the entire process to help you make an informed decision about how to invest your money.

 What is the Austrian Traded Index?